VR-addicted/PINBALL-WIZARD-25-GAMEPAD/README.md

 + Optional 2 addon batterys 18650. work in progress

 Future Ideas without any warranty:
-+ Mechanicaliy animated solenoid driven flippers and freeplay "knock" (depends on the game and platform)
++ Mechanicaly animated solenoid driven flippers and freeplay "knock" (depends on the game and platform)
 + Rumble  (depends on the game and platform)
 + Powerbank inside, to power the RGB button leds and the Meta Quest. work in progress
 + UART over bluetooth to configure it via APK tool on the Quest